 December to February (winter) is the coldest time where the temperature drops down below zero.
 The sky is clear with no rain.
 However, you can experience snow in the mountains making the landscape spectacular.
 You can still visit the place as the weather is sunny despite the cold.

 It really does not matter where you are from and it is always a great idea to visit a heavenly place like Bhutan.
-Surround yourself in the Himalaya region and get the taste of Tibetan culture at its best.
+Surround yourself in the Himalayas region and get the taste of Tibetan culture at its best.
 Nepal is a great place to start your journey to Bhutan as you can explore two countries (Nepal and Bhutan) in a single package.
 Nevertheless, traveling from Nepal is hassle-free and easily provides you a chance to explore Bhutan.
 With regular flights, quick service and easy accessibility, Nepal is one true choice to be at if you are planning to travel to Bhutan.
 You can select various tour packages that fit your choice and preferences and apply for the visa accordingly.
 Check our Nepal and Bhutan two countries in Single Packages.

 If you are willing to visit Bhutan on your next travel plans, make sure you land in Nepal and enjoy all the benefits and natural and cultural beauty it has to offer.